sammygb26/Obsidian/Learning/FNPL/Evaluation and Smoothing.md

-Trigrams may not always work better than bigrams if the extra context they add doesn't give real clues [[N-gram language models]].
+Trigrams may not always work better than bigrams if the extra context they add doesn't give real clues [[FNPL/N-gram language models]].
 There are two kinds of evaluation

 **Extrinsic**: here we measure the performance eon a downstream application.
 Can plug and play different language models.
 Measure how well it performs a task.
 But this isn't available in many cases as switching model can be hard.